susielu/d3-annotation/docs/content/anatomy.md

-## Anatomy of an annotation
+## Anatomy of an Annotation

 All annotations are made of just three parts, a **note**, a **connector**, and a **subject**.

 ![Anatomy of an annotation](img/anatomy.png)

- They are the foundational blocks at the core of this library.
+They are the foundational blocks of this library.